 When to Propagate Arborvitae

 Propagating arborvitae can be done just about any time of the year from late spring to through winter.
-The best time to start arborvitae cuttings is probably in the winter.
+The best time to start arborvitae cuttings is probably in the late fall or winter.
 Cuttings taken in the winter are dormant and will begin the callusing process when there isn’t a lot of pressure for it to grow.

 Watch how to Propagate Arborvitae